anaganisk/fxfloorboard-code/packager/readme.txt

  *5 way clipboard added for patch storage and partial patch pasting of individual effects.

 ******** USEFUL INFORMATION *************
+** version 20100702 The Bulk Patch Editing function should be used with caution
+* as it can't be undone, and a Bulk Patch Backup is recommended before using it.

 a.)
 Connect the GT-10B via a USB cable, ensure the Boss usb driver software is installed and the SYSTEM>USB>Driver setting on the GT-10B is set to 'advanced'.